MZaid101/Build-OpenCV-With-CUDA/README.md

 # Build OpenCV with GPU acceleration on macOS using Rosetta 2

+To build a GPU-accelerated version of OpenCV for Python with a conda environment on macOS, you will need the following:

+A Mac that is compatible with Rosetta 2, which allows macOS to run x86_64 executables.
+A working installation of conda, which is used to create and manage the conda environment.
+CUDA Toolkit and cuDNN library installed.
+OpenCL SDK and headers installed, which allows macOS to access the OpenCL API.
+A C++ compiler, such as Clang, installed on your system.
+The OpenCV and opencv_contrib source code, which can be obtained by cloning the corresponding git repositories.
+CMake, which is used to configure and build OpenCV.
+It's important to note that you have to have OpenCL support on your Mac from your GPU vendor, if it's not present then you can't use OpenCL with OpenCV on Mac.

+You will also need to have the appropriate version of Python installed in your conda environment, as well as any other dependencies that are required by OpenCV.
+These dependencies are usually specified in the OpenCV documentation.

+Once you have met these requirements, you can use CMake to configure and build OpenCV with OpenCL support, and then use the resulting library to accelerate computations in Python.

 ## Hardware Requirements
 - A GPU that is compatible with OpenCL